northpointgis/Simple-Python-Applications-Workshop/Exercise2/Exercise 2.md

     - Configure widgets
     - Run app

-#### Take the code from Exercise 1 and slot it into the appropriate places in the above skeleton code template.
 #### Running the code again, it should create the same app, now just a bit more classy behind the scenes.